Partnerships in Biosecurity

-Department of Agriculture – Department of Health Memorandum of Understanding
+Department of Agriculture and Water Resources – Department of Health Memorandum of Understanding

-A Memorandum of Understanding (MOU) has been signed by the Secretaries of the Department of Agriculture and the Department of Health, establishing the framework for how the two agencies work together.
+A Memorandum of Understanding (MOU) has been signed by the Secretaries of the Department of Agriculture and Water Resources and the Department of Health, establishing the framework for how the two agencies work together.

 Agriculture and Health portfolios have joint responsibility for biosecurity, imported food and development of food standards, disease management, regulation of genetically modified organism, management of antimicrobial resistance and pesticides and veterinary medicines.

 The agreement supports the spirit of collaboration, teamwork and the portfolio’s commitment to working together, and will be further strengthened over time with the development of supporting annexes, covering specific joint activities:

 - Biosecurity services (Department of Agriculture and Water Resources / Department of Health)

 - Biotechnology (Department of Agriculture and Water Resources / Office of the Gene Technology Regulator)

 - Food (Department of Agriculture and Water Resources / Food Standards Australia New Zealand)